data-and-design/data-and-design.github.io/classes/4871/course-logistics.md

 ## **Accommodation for Religious Obligations**

-Campus policy requires faculty to provide reasonable accommodations for students who, because of religious obligations, have conflicts with scheduled exams, assignments, or required attendance.
-Please communicate the need for a religious accommodation in a timely manner by emailing the instructor at [jzong@colorado.edu](mailto:jzong@colorado.edu).
-See the [campus policy regarding religious observances](https://www.colorado.edu/compliance/policies/observance-religious-holidays-absences-classes-or-exams) for full details.
+Instructional faculty members must make every reasonable effort to accommodate all students who have conflicts with scheduled exams, assignment deadlines or required attendance due to a religious observance.
+Whenever possible, students must notify the instructional faculty member at least two weeks in advance of the expected exam, assignment deadline, or attendance conflict to request an accommodation for religious observance.
+If the start date of the course is less than two weeks before the date of requested accommodation, students must notify the instructional faculty member on the start date of the course.
+See the [Student Academic Accommodations for Religious Observances Policy](https://www.colorado.edu/compliance/student-academic-accommodations-religious-observances-policy) for more information.

 ## **Preferred Student Names and Pronouns**

 CU Boulder recognizes that students' legal information does not always align with how they identify.
-If you wish to have your preferred name (rather than your legal name) and/or your preferred pronouns appear on your instructors’ class rosters and in Canvas, visit the [Registrar’s website](https://www.colorado.edu/registrar/students/records/info/preferred) for instructions on how to change your personal information in university systems.
+If you wish to have a name other than your legal name appear on your instructors’ class rosters and in Canvas, or if you wish to choose pronouns to appear on your instructors’ class rosters and in Canvas, visit the [Registrar’s website](https://www.colorado.edu/registrar/students/records/info/preferred) for instructions on how to change your personal information in university systems.

 ## **Classroom Behavior**